cruiex/cyber_analyis_report/README.md

 ## 📄 Final Report

-The complete academic report is available in the `report/` directory.
-It includes:

 - A structured analysis of cyber threats based on CPU/disk/network behavior
 - Phishing detection using URL features and user interaction metrics
 - A real-world Instagram dataset collected over two months to study social engineering